Faster. Better. More efficient.

 In the SaaS and subscription billing space, it’s critical from an accounting compliance standpoint to accurately track both your recognized and deferred revenue.
 Managing this process manually or with ill-equipped software leads to errors and compromised data integrity.

-We’ve previously touched on some real-word consequences of inaccurate revenue recognition.
+We’ve previously touched on some real-world consequences of inaccurate revenue recognition.

 An adaptive billing system automates the process, and ensure accurate recurring revenue recognition that complies with GAAP and the ASC 606 standard.